MeganBlazevic/deep-learning-challenge/README.md

 - How many neurons, layers, and activation functions did you select for your neural network model, and why?
 - Were you able to achieve the target model performance?
 - What steps did you take in an attempt to increase model performance?

-## Challenges
-Towards the end of the optimization, I hit the ceiling for the RAM spikes and the free verision of Google Colab had.
-It kept starting to fail; when I was attempting my 5th trial.
-I waited several hours; tried to start again, and was still unsuccessful.
-Hopefully, trying the next morning will allow me to run through and see if my last attempt would be successful.